0xAX/linux-insides/SysCall/syscall-2.md

 wrmsrl(MSR_LSTAR, entry_SYSCALL_64);
 ```

 The first model specific register - `MSR_STAR` contains `63:48` bits of the user code segment.
 These bits will be loaded to the `CS` and `SS` segment registers for the `sysret` instruction which provides functionality to return from a system call to user code with the related privilege.
 Also the `MSR_STAR` contains `47:32` bits from the kernel code that will be used as the base selector for `CS` and `SS` segment registers when user space applications execute a system call.
 In the second line of code we fill the `MSR_LSTAR` register with the `entry_SYSCALL_64` symbol that represents system call entry.
-The `entry_SYSCALL_64` is defined in the [arch/x86/entry/entry_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/entry/entry_64.S) assembly file and contains code related to the preparation peformed before a system call handler will be executed (I already wrote about these preparations, read above).
+The `entry_SYSCALL_64` is defined in the [arch/x86/entry/entry_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/entry/entry_64.S) assembly file and contains code related to the preparation performed before a system call handler will be executed (I already wrote about these preparations, read above).
 We will not consider the `entry_SYSCALL_64` now, but will return to it later in this chapter.

 After we have set the entry point for system calls, we need to set the following model specific registers:

-* `MSR_CSTAR` - target `rip` for the compability mode callers;
+* `MSR_CSTAR` - target `rip` for the compatibility mode callers;
 * `MSR_IA32_SYSENTER_CS` - target `cs` for the `sysenter` instruction;
 * `MSR_IA32_SYSENTER_ESP` - target `esp` for the `sysenter` instruction;
 * `MSR_IA32_SYSENTER_EIP` - target `eip` for the `sysenter` instruction.

 The values of these model specific register depend on the `CONFIG_IA32_EMULATION` kernel configuration option.
 If this kernel configuration option is enabled, it allows legacy 32-bit programs to run under a 64-bit kernel.
-In the first case, if the `CONFIG_IA32_EMULATION` kernel configuration option is enabled, we fill these model specific registers with the entry point for the system calls the compability mode:
+In the first case, if the `CONFIG_IA32_EMULATION` kernel configuration option is enabled, we fill these model specific registers with the entry point for the system calls the compatibility mode:

 ```C
 wrmsrl(MSR_CSTAR, entry_SYSCALL_compat);